AbayomiOlaoye/covid-info/README.md

 ```

 ### Install
-> To install linters, react and other project's dependencies run:
+> To install linters, react and other project dependencies run:
 ```bash
 npm install
 ```